How Vulvodynia Is Diagnosed

-This week is V Awareness Week on both my site and Little Yayas.
-We will be featuring information on the chronic pain condition, vulvodynia, that affects millions of women worldwide.
-We have already talked about what vulvodynia is and the causes of vulvodynia.
-Today, I want to tell you how it is diagnosed.
+This week, I’ll be featuring information on the chronic pain condition, vulvodynia, that affects millions of women worldwide.
+We have already talked about what is vulvodynia and the causes of vulvodynia.
+Today, I want to tell you how vulvodynia is diagnosed.

 I can tell you from experience that it isn’t easy to get a diagnosis.
 Most doctors are clueless and don’t really understand this condition.
 Some don’t even know what it is.
 I have actually had a doctor laugh at me when I told him what I had.
 I couldn’t believe it.
 I think if his private area was in excruciating pain he would understand that it’s not a laughing matter.
 That’s just typical of the kind of care I have received…more on that in later posts.

 Some women have to see countless doctors before they are told they have vulvodynia.
 Some may never be told at all.
 I was talking to friends of mine and many of them have either suffered with it and had no idea what it was or they had a family member have the symptoms but never a name for the actual pain.
 I was lucky that I was diagnosed quickly.
 It was actually within the first month.
 However, I was told point blank that I would “just have to learn to live with the pain”.
 It devastated me.
 I wanted to die because it was so bad and I felt like no one could help me.

 Doctors first need to rule out any other possible causes for the pain like STDs, infections, skin conditions etc. I had countless swabs and cultures done and they all came back completely normal.
 So why was in so much pain then?